Vardot/varbase/UPDATE.md

 --------------------------------------------------------------------------------
 # Updating Varbase 8.4.21 to Varbase 8.4.22
+  This is only a security vulnerability onDrupal Core - 3rd-party libraries -SA-CORE-2018-005

+  If you already did the update of Varbase from 8.4.21 to 8.4.22, Please follow the same steps on updating Varbase 8.4.21 to Varbase 8.4.22

+# Updating Varbase 8.4.21 to Varbase 8.4.22
   If you already did the update of Varbase from 8.4.20 to 8.4.21, this